 When do you need to remove your wisdom teeth?

-It’s not necessary for you to get your wisdom teeth removed if they are correctly positioned in your mouth and do not cause any pain or dental problems.
+It’s not necessary for you to get your wisdom teeth removed if they are correctly positioned in your mouth and do not cause any pain or dental problems, according to the Mayo Clinic.
 If they are impacted and/or cause crowding in your teeth, a dentist will recommend that you have them removed.
 There are two ways wisdom teeth may grow.
 1. Some will grow in like regular teeth and 2.
 Some will become impacted.

 Impacted wisdom teeth are blocked from growing properly.
 They typically remain below the surface of your gum line and lie horizontally instead of standing upright like they are supposed to, mostly because there isn’t enough room for them to grow.
 Sometimes they sprout out sideways and towards another tooth.
 Keeping an impacted wisdom tooth that slightly sprouts can be difficult to keep because it can be a place for plaque and bacteria to accumulate.
 This is bad because it would promote the development of cavities and could lead to a much larger infection affecting more than just your teeth.